Tandoor: Armenian tonir

-Among the meat dishes prepared using a tonir, khorovats, khashlama, fish like the sevan trout, and the meat used for khash are the most popular meat-dishes that are prepared by using a tonir.
-Khorovats specifically is made by stacking seasoned meat (traditionally pork, but lamb and chicken are also common) and other ingredients like potatoes and onions on a skewer, before cooking them inside the tonir.
-Wet cloth is put on the opening of the tonir, in order to cook the meat more efficiently and to create a smoky flavor.
-Armenian "tonir meats" are mostly spiced with slat, black pepper, paprika, garlic, sumac, onions and in some regions, fenugreek.
+Khorovats, khashlama, fish like the sevan trout, and khash are the most popular meat-dishes that are prepared by using a tonir.
+Khorovats is made by stacking seasoned meat (traditionally pork, but lamb and chicken are also common) and other ingredients like potatoes and onions on a skewer, before cooking them inside the tonir.
+Wet cloth is put on the opening of the tonir to cook the meat more efficiently and to create a smoky flavor.
+Armenian "tonir meats" are mostly spiced with black pepper, paprika, garlic, sumac, onions and in some regions, fenugreek.